SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 Before you run this add-in , do the following:

-1. Create an Azure Web Site and deploy the ECM.AutoTaggingWeb project to it.
+1. Create an Azure website and deploy the ECM.AutoTaggingWeb project to it.

 2. Register your add-in using the Appregnew.aspx page in Office 365.